KyleYoung1997/pyISARICBasics/README.md

 	pip install pyISARICBasics

-You can then access any pyISARICBasics functionality described in the documentation in any IDE or Jupyter Notebook configured to use this environment.
+You can then access any pyISARICBasics functionality described in the documentation using IDE or Jupyter Notebook that is configured to use this environment.

 # Documentation